lifepillar/ASMake/README.md

     alias asmake='./makefile.applescript'

 ## Makefiles

-Tasks are defined in an executable script called `makefile.applescript`.
+Tasks are defined in an executable script conventionally called `makefile.applescript` (the script can be named as you like, but this is the convention I have adopted).
 To make the script executable, open the terminal and type:

     chmod +x makefile.applescript

 inside your project directory.

-If you use OS X 10.9 or later (AppleScript 2.3 or later), then then content of your makefile should look like this:
+The general structure of a makefile is as follows:

     #!/usr/bin/osascript
-    use AppleScript version "2.3"
+    use AppleScript version "2.4"
     use scripting additions
     use ASMake : script "ASMake"
     property parent : ASMake

-    on run {action}
-      runTask(action)
-    end run

-    (* Tasks go here *)

-On the other hand, if you need compatibility with older systems, your makefile should look like this:

-    #!/usr/bin/osascript
-    property parent : ¬
-      load script (((path to library folder from user domain) as text) ¬ & "Script Libraries:ASMake.scpt") as alias

     (* Tasks go here *)